aliasad20/Face-Swap/README.md

 # Face-Swap
-This is a project aiming to design a Face exchange application using Open-CV and dlib of Python.
+This is a project aiming to design a Face exchange application between two inserted images using Open-CV and dlib of Python.
 # Language Used
 Python
 # Libraries Used